 “The receding volume pattern is another key element in correctly identifying a rising wedge.”

 - Thomas Bulkowski, Encyclopedia of Chart Patterns (p.
 837)Key Insight: Rising wedges are deceptive because price is moving up, but declining volume reveals weakening buying pressure.
 The pattern shows buyers losing conviction with each new high.
+Our wedge patterns guide covers Bulkowski's statistics and breakout strategies for both rising and falling wedges.

 Rising wedge with declining volume despite rising price - bearish divergence